rlwhatley3/awaits/README.md

 These methods allow access of async function/promise rejections and resolutions while using awaits (aka, without having to use .then), effectively allowing left side assignment of promise return values.

+I strongly feel that this _should_ be the default behavior of promises.
+Try/catch blocks are a poor choice as lexical scopping is broken by its use, and the default throw behavior of awaited promises is highly undesirable in most situations.

 #### Installation

 > npm i -s awaits-until